+The functions of the MHDS Document Registry rely on grouped actors from the other IHE Profiles; see Section X.3.
 The Document Registry SHALL include a configuration management function to enable configuration of the grouped actors, including Metadata rules, policy, and security.
-This configuration management MAY be enabled by use of the NPFS Profile; however, the details of this mechanism is not further defined.

-The Document Registry SHALL utilize the CT – Time Client to keep internal clocks synchronized to the identified Time Source so that records of time are correlated.
+The Document Registry SHALL be grouped with CT – Time Client to keep internal clocks synchronized to the identified Time Source so that records of time are correlated.

-The Document Registry SHALL obtain a Digital Certificate from an HIE-defined Certificate Authority.

-The Document Registry SHALL be grouped with an ATNA Secure Node or Secure Application.
+The Document Registry SHALL be grouped with an ATNA Secure Node or Secure Application:

+The Document Registry SHALL obtain a Digital Certificate from the HIE-defined Certificate Authority.

+.
 The Document Registry SHALL support at least the ATNA “STX: TLS 1.2 Floor using BCP195” Option.

 The Document Registry SHALL allow only authorized access to the protected resources managed by the Document Registry.